S. Rajaratnam

+A founding member of the People's Action Party (PAP), which has governed Singapore continuously since independence, Rajaratnam was deeply involved in the country's political transformation.
+He was among the pioneering leaders responsible for securing self-governance of Singapore from the British Empire in 1959 and navigating the complex process leading to the independence of Singapore from Malaysia in 1965.
+His statesmanship extended beyond national borders as one of the five founding fathers of the Association of Southeast Asian Nations (ASEAN) in 1967, an organisation created to promote regional cooperation and peace in Southeast Asia.

+Rajaratnam's legacy is commemorated through several institutions bearing his name, reflecting his lasting impact on Singapore's development.
+These include the S. Rajaratnam School of International Studies at Nanyang Technological University (NTU), a centre dedicated to research and education in international relations, as well as the S. Rajaratnam block of Raffles Institution, honouring his contributions to education and public service.
+His career remains emblematic of pragmatic governance and diplomatic foresight during a formative period in Singapore's history.

 Early life and education

-The second child of Sabapathy Pillai Sinnathamby and his wife N. Annamah, both of Jaffna Tamil descent, Rajaratnam was born in Vaddukoddai, Jaffna, Sri Lanka.
-His father had wanted him to be born there for auspicious reasons after the premature death of his older brother.
-He was then brought back to Malaya and raised in Seremban and Selangor.
-His younger brother, S. Seevaratnam, was born in Seremban and was a founding member of the Democratic Action Party.
+Born in Vaddukoddai, Jaffna, British Ceylon in 1915, Rajaratnam was the second child of Sabapathy Pillai Sinnathamby and his wife N. Annamah, both of Jaffna Tamil descent.
+His father wished for him to be born there for auspicious reasons following the premature death of his elder brother.
+Soon after, Rajaratnam was brought back to Malaya and raised in Seremban and Selangor.
+His younger brother, S. Seevaratnam, was born in Seremban and went on to become a founding member of the Democratic Action Party (DAP).

-Rajaratnam attended St. Paul's Institution, Victoria Institution in Kuala Lumpur, and Raffles Institution in Singapore before going on to King's College London in 1937 to pursue a law degree.
-However, he was unable to receive funding from his family to continue his studies due to the Second World War; instead, he turned to journalism to earn a living.
+Rajaratnam received his early education at St. Paul's Institution, followed by studies at Victoria Institution in Kuala Lumpur and Raffles Institution in Singapore.
+In 1937, he enrolled at King's College London to pursue a degree in law.
+However, due to the outbreak of World War II and the resulting financial constraints within his family, he was unable to continue his studies.
+Instead, he turned to journalism to support himself in Singapore.

-He met his wife Piroska Feher, a Hungarian teacher, while in London.
+Writing career

 In London, Rajaratnam also wrote a series of short stories which The Spectators J.B.
 Trend reviewed positively.
-Rajaratnam also gained the attention of George Orwell, who then worked in the Indian Section of the BBC’s Eastern Service based in London and recruited Rajaratnam to contribute scripts for the network.
+Rajaratnam also gained the attention of George Orwell, who then worked in the Indian Section of the BBC's Eastern Service based in London and recruited Rajaratnam to contribute scripts for the network.
 Rajaratnam's short stories and radio plays were later published by Epigram Books in The Short Stories & Radio Plays of S. Rajaratnam (2011).